stefaneidelloth/treezjs/doc/components/imageComboBox/imageComboBox.md

 ### options

-The names of the png images (without *.png ending) that can be selected, separated by comma, e.g. 'A,B,C'.
+A string array that contains the names of png images (without *.png ending) that can be selected, e.g. \['A','B','C'\].
 The images have to be located in the same folder as the implementing class that inherits from TreezImageComboBox.

 ### value